Large-Scale EMSL Research Grant

-EMSL's Call for FY2019 Proposals is seeking leading-edge research activities to advance scientific understanding in each of EMSL’s science areas.
-The Science Areas announced below aim to advance scientific understanding in areas of interest to, or aligned with, those of the Department of Energy (DOE) Office of Biological and Environmental Research (BER) and EMSL.
+EMSL's Call for FY2020 Large-Scale EMSL Research Proposals is seeking leading-edge research activities to advance scientific understanding in each of EMSL’s science areas, as well as novel applications of EMSL capabilities.
+The focus topics announced below aim to advance scientific understanding in areas of interest to, or aligned with, those of the Department of Energy (DOE) Office of Biological and Environmental Research (BER) and EMSL.
 Accepted proposals are valid for two years provided that a summary and extension request demonstrate sufficient progress toward the stated goals for the first year.
 A select number of lead investigators may be invited to submit project plans to extend the work for a third year.

 EMSL’s mission is to lead molecular-level discoveries for the DOE and its Office of Biological and Environmental Research that translate to predictive understanding and accelerated solutions for national energy and environmental challenges.
 While applications will be accepted that address any aspect of the DOE mission areas, special consideration will be given to projects that address the areas of emphasis within each Science Area, especially those in which molecular-scale research: